qtccc/CS506-Final-Project/README.md

 We will split the dataset of each month into 80% training and 20% testing data, training the model on one time period and testing on another to evaluate performance over time.

+## Description of data processing and modeling:
+The flight data is aggregated from multiple CSV files using Python's glob and pandas.
+All the datasets are concatenated into a single Dataframe.
+Through data preprocessing, any missing values were handled therefore if a column was empty it was replaced with a zero.
+Rows with missing DepDelayMinutes were also removed.
+Furthermore, columns such as reporting airlines and origin state are converted into numerical features using one-hot encoding.
+Non relevant columns are then dropped and the target variable becomes more defined.
+The numerical features are then prepared for machine learning models such as Random Forest and XGBoost.

+For the modeling, the two machine learning models to predict departure delay are Random Forest Regressor whhich shows the non linear relationship between weather and the departure delay as well as providing a baseline for comparison.
+The second model is the XGBoost Regressor in which a gradient boosted tree model is used for efficency and accuracy.

 ## ./preprocess
 Run `make` inside this directory to make `./processed_data` which flight delay